tjanson/wire-docs/src/how-to/install/installation.md

 ssh-copy-id -i ./assets/dot_ssh/id_ed25519.pub <username>@<server>
 ```

 Now `cd ./assets`.
-All the following operations should happen from the `assets` directory
+All the following operations should happen from the `assets` directory.

 There's also a docker image containing the tooling inside this repo.